Why you choose different wines depending on who you're with

 On a date, you try to impress

 You choose differently.
 Maybe a bit more expensive.
-Maybe something you think sounds right.
-Not necessarily what you actually enjoy.
+Maybe something you think sounds right rather than what you would actually order alone.
+The wine becomes a signal about who you are, not just something to drink.

 With family, you follow habits